 – delegation of operational decision-making to officers within the SBDC.

 Steven Dobson was appointed to the Board in September 2012.
-Mr Dobson is a financial planner and director of Mal Dobson & Associates, a family owned small business, specialising in financial advice to small business owners.
-He is also a former member of the WA Police.
+Mr Dobson is a director of Dobson Financial Planning, a family owned small business.
+He was previously a police officer with the Western Australian Police Force.

 Anthony Masi was appointed to the Board in April 2014.
 Mr Masi is a pharmacist and has owned and operated successful small businesses in rural Western Australia since 1991.
 These include a camera store, a health food shop, an IGA grocery store and two pharmacies.
-He currently employs 35 staff in Broome.
-He is a board member of Boab Health, former board member of Kimberley Pilbara Medicare Local; and is vice president of the Pharmacy Guild of Australia (WA branch).
+He is a former board member of Kimberley Pilbara Medicare Local; and is a Branch Committee Member of the Pharmacy Guild of Australia (WA branch).

 Mr Masi is also an active member of the Kyle Andrews Foundation Inc., a Broome-based children’s cancer charity.
 He was Chair from 2008-2010 and is currently the organisation’s treasurer.